gnipbao/web/README.md

 * [environment variables](#environment-variables)
 * TODO

-# up and running with docker
+# up and running with docker-compose

 ```
-docker build -t your-app-name .
+docker-compose up
 ```

 after that dev server will listen on 3001